 In 2014, Memorial Sloan Kettering’s Marie-Josée and Henry R. Kravis Center for Molecular Oncology (CMO) was created to transform cancer care through genomic analysis of patient-derived tumors.
-The CMO generates genetic information from 10,000 tumors each year and correlates that information with clinical data regarding the nature of the tumors and their responsiveness to therapeutic intervention.
-The CMO thereby is amassing an unprecedented resource of biological information on an annual basis, providing our researchers with unprecedented opportunities.
+The CMO generates genetic information from 10,000 tumors each year.
+It correlates that information with clinical data regarding the nature of the tumors and their responsiveness to treatment.
+The CMO amasses a valuable resource of biological information on an annual basis, providing our researchers with unprecedented opportunities.

-On the clinical side, much of this information is improving the development of new tumor biomarkers and the classification of tumors and is helping to match people with cancer to the best therapeutic options.
-All of these areas constitute a major leap in the precision of cancer treatment.
-Additionally, on the scientific side, the output of the CMO is illuminating previously unrecognized cancer-causing genetic alterations and genetic interactions.
-Therefore, the potential value of the data gathered extends far beyond the clinical applications.
+Much of this information is improving the development of new tumor biomarkers and the classification of tumors, and is helping match people with cancer to the best treatment options.
+All of these areas constitute a major leap in the precision of cancer care.
+Additionally, on the scientific side, the output of the CMO is illuminating previously unrecognized cancer-causing genetic changes and genetic interactions.
+The potential value of the data gathered extends far beyond patient care.